JackDanger/faces101/tuesday.md

 Open by asking folks how the class is going.
 Anything need changing?

+Goals for today: edit other people's code, feel dangerous.
+Students won't understand the difference between a Function or a String but they will be able to edit a jQuery selector to point to the right DOM id.

 ### 10:10

 Restore yesterday's editing environment.
 Make sure they can edit a file